Shoreline of Lake Superior

 This type of layer-to-layer transport isn't the same as wicking, which is when fabric uses "capillary action," for liquid to move between the layers.
 Capillary action is the movement of a liquid through tiny spaces within the fabric due to the molecular forces between the liquid and the fabric's internal surface.
 What we are examining, in this case, are scenarios where water vapor reaches its dew point which then results in a phase change between the layer.
 This type of modeling isn't just for sweating, but for any moisture that may affect the way the clothing system operates, like precipitation or immersion.
 The evaporation and condensation of moisture within the fabric layers can have an impact on clothing temperature, and ultimately, affect the thermo-physiological response of the person and their perception of comfort.

 So, when we sweat in our jackets, the water vapor seeks to escape through the clothing layer.
 Sometimes when the water vapor escapes, it can reach its dew point, causing a build-up of condensation on the garment.
 The condensation causes the temperature of the clothing to increase, thereby increasing sensible heat transfer to the environment.
 This scenario also changes the R-value (thermal resistance) of the clothing system, diminishing the system's ability to resist heat transfer.Since moisture transfer seeks equilibrium just like heat, we implemented a unique feature in TAITherm that can simulate these types of scenarios.
-It is important to note that this software code is more than a command line tool, but that the feature is robust and offers graphical representations of the thermal predictions (coming soon in our 13.1 release).
+It is important to note that this software code is more than a command line tool, but that the feature is robust and offers graphical representations of the thermal predictions (beta test option in 13.1 release).
 When coupled with our Human Thermal Extension, the moisture transfer feature is a powerful tool for clothing designers that can give them the power to determine how effective their clothing systems will be under all sorts of conditions.
 The Human Thermal Extension gives TAITherm added capability to predict human thermal comfort and thermoregulation under transient scenarios.
 Simulation is vital for designers looking to increase the performance of specialized clothing for extreme conditions or those endeavoring to optimize effectiveness.